namks/GCDA/Session1_Sequencing.md

 20	76962	.
 T	C	19086.73	.
 AC=6;AF=1.00;AN=6;BaseQRankSum=1.80;DP=539;ExcessHet=0.0000;FS=0.000;MLEAC=6;MLEAF=1.00;MQ=59.41;MQRankSum=-3.240e-01;QD=28.73;ReadPosRankSum=1.42;SOR=0.260	GT:AD:DP:GQ:PL	1/1:0,357:357:99:14330,1073,0	1/1:1,65:66:99:2125,188,0	1/1:0,84:84:99:2645,250,0
 ```

-We use this `VCF` file in the analysis.
+We use this `VCF` file in the analysis!